Social media platforms fight bots through automation, causing only worse problems

 And it’s not like there is no solution to the problem.
 As Twitter is once again a good example to use at this.
 Twitter has not only the verification mark every platform uses these days, but also the translator mark, for those who participated in their, nowadays closed, translating initiative.

-Introduce a new mark, something like a “voice of the community” mark, and give these people the power to verify if the accounts that are marked by the automated system are truly bad, or if they are incorrectly flagged.
+Introduce a new mark, something like a “voice of the community” mark, and give these people the power to verify if the accounts that are marked by the automated system are awful, or if they are incorrectly flagged.
 Add a safeguard which disallows the same person to repeatedly mark an account as incorrectly flagged, taking away the possibility of the system to be abused through friendships and other means.
 And add a form for those who want to voice they have been incorrectly suspended even after the manual check.
-The latter being the only messages which will be send to the dedicated support teams the platform has.
+The latter being the only messages which will be sent to the dedicated support teams the platform has.
 This would solve the problems that are there now.
 But also lessen the workload of the support team, which currently take far and far too long to respond to our problems.

 And to ensure that the people who have this mark are trustworthy, reach out to your own employees to ask who they believe are trustworthy and active enough to engage in such role.
-Many of the people working at these platforms also have personal profiles, and are actively engaged in the community, and therefore knowledgeable enough about who’s active and trustworthy.
+Many of the people working at these platforms also have personal profiles, and are actively engaged in the community, and therefore knowledgeable enough about who is active and trustworthy.

 As trust me, this could, and probably would, actually work.
 Especially because these marks have a lot of power within the communities.
 Let’s not forget that those with the verified and translator marks tend to get followed back more often than those who don’t have such mark, proving my point of it having some value.